0x3EF8/Nero-2.0/docs/README.md

 ## Credits

 - **fca-unofficial Library**: Built on the [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library.
+- I won’t list all the APIs I used because I’m too lazy, but they have been helpful!

+## Special Thanks

-- **John Paul Caigas**: Thanked for fixing login issues in the original library.
+- **John Paul Caigas**: Modified the fca-unofficial library to fix the login problem.
-- **Melvin Jones Gallano Repol**: Grateful for his support during development.
+- **Melvin Jones Gallano Repol**: Provided invaluable help and support during Nero's development by suggesting ideas and explaining code that I didn't understand.

 Thank you for using Nero 2.0!
 We hope it serves you well.